 A Simple breakdown of shared hosting

 You and seven of your closest friends decide to have a pizza party.
 You all pool funds and got a couple of drinks and one large cheese pizza.
-You had to get just cheese because it was cheap, even though you prefer pizza with topping.
+And you had to get just cheese because it was cheap, even though you prefer pizza with topping.
 Two other friends stop by.
 The large pizza comes with 12 slices as a result some persons got two slices while others got just one.
 In the end, everyone was still hungry.
 That scenario simply defines shared web hosting.

 There’s a single server with several users.
 Everyone shares the resources and if one tenant on the server uses up a significant amount of the resources such as RAM and bandwidth the others are affected.